AllanRye9/Inception/README.md

   <div class="card">
     <h2>Overview</h2>
-    <p>The Inception project aims to demonstrate container orchestration and microservices deployment by running a fully functional WordPress website stack using Docker containers.
+    <p>The Inception project demonstrates container orchestration and microservices deployment by running a fully functional WordPress website stack using Docker containers.
 The stack consists of the following components:</p>
     <ul>
       <li><strong>Nginx</strong> as a reverse proxy and web server</li>
       <li><strong>WordPress</strong> as the content management system (CMS)</li>